 SAP S/4HANA simplifies and connects processes, provides live information and insights, and embeds your enterprise firmly into the digital world at large.
-In this way, it helps companies tackle some of today’s most pressing business challenges: unsupported decision-making, and increasingly complex processes and technologies.
+In this way, it helps companies tackle some of today’s most pressing business challenges: huge amounts of unstructured data, unsupported decision-making, and increasingly complex processes and technologies.

 So, why are companies so afraid to make the move?
 We’re debunking three major concerns: the stability and maturity of the platform, adoption of the new Fiori user interface, and the impact of migration on custom development.

 DOWNLOAD THE E-BOOK TO DEEP DIVE INTO SAP S/4HANA MIGRATION

 1. Stability and maturity

 Is SAP S/4HANA ERP suite just another fad in the quickly changing field of business solutions?
 The answer is clear: not by a long shot.
 SAP has been building on its underlying SAP HANA in-memory data platform since 2011, and thousands of projects have successfully been implemented.
 The solution’s first iterations started small, and over the years, new features have been added and tested to guarantee optimum performance.
 In short: SAP S/4HANA might be cutting-edge, but it is also a mature, proven solution rooted in expertise and experience.

 2. From SAP GUI to SAP Fiori

 With SAP S/4HANA, SAP has finally exchanged its bland general user interface for Fiori, which features a tiled design that resembles that of a smartphone.
 But what about users who are used to the ‘classic’ way of working via SAP GUI?
 Will you need to train them all overnight?
 No. Those who prefer to do so can still perform their daily tasks within their trusted environment.
 And while they won’t benefit from all the bells and whistles Fiori offers, this gives your business the opportunity for a gradual, less disruptive transition.